-See Applying to the Program for application packets, details on the requirements, deadlines and International Student application requirements
+See Applying to the Program for application specifics, details on the requirements, deadlines and International Student application requirements.

 A maximum of eight (8) graduate credits from other universities or departments may be used for graduate credit with advisor approval.
 Courses used for the award of another degree at Metropolitan State or any other university may not be used again for graduate credit in the MSCS program.
+Prior learning and internship credits do not count toward program requirements.
+Independent studies are strongly discouraged except for project or thesis work.
 Regardless of other coursework, the student must complete at least 22 credits of ICS coursework at the 600-level at Metropolitan State University.